GoosefleetEO/aa-structures/README.md

 ## Updating

-To update your existing installation of Alliance Structures first enable your virtual environment.
+To update your existing installation of Structures first enable your virtual environment.

 Then run the following commands from your AA project directory (the one that contains `manage.py`).